dannash100/node.js/README.md

 - allows data to be dynamically processed as it is available and then released when its no longer needed.
 - managing and modeling data asynchronously and efficiently.
 - ReadStreams can read files a buffers worth at a time and send it to the client.
-- allow interal buffer to be configured with size parameter.
+- allow internal buffer to be configured with size parameter.
+- because a stream contains a buffer of bytes it can be redirected or piped to any other stream.

 ```javascript